djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

-# AskHR: Build an Agentic AI System to automate HR tasks
+# 🧑‍💼 AskHR: Automate HR tasks with Agentic AI

 ## Table of Contents